6 Benefits of Being an Older College Student

-- Real-world experience and unique perspectives give mature students key advantages.
+- Real-world experience and unique perspectives give older students key advantages.

 - Older college students tend to maintain focus on their studies and overall goals.

-- Various strategies can help you find success as a mature student.
+- Various strategies can help you find success as an older student.

-While older college students may seem rare, many learners pursuing higher education today actually fall into the category of "nontraditional" learners.
-There are numerous advantages to going back to college as a mature student, including the experience, perspective, and focus you can bring to your coursework.
+When we think of the "typical" college student, we often think of a young adult who has just graduated from high school.
+However, many learners pursuing higher education today actually fall into the category of "nontraditional" learners.
+There are numerous advantages to going back to college as an older student, including the experience, perspective, and focus you can bring to your coursework.

 As an older college student, you may feel a little out of place at first.
 However, when you realize the value you bring to your school, your classes, and your fellow students, you'll become more comfortable with your status and learn how to get the most out of your higher education experience.

 BestColleges.com is an advertising-supported site.
 Featured or trusted partner programs and all school search, finder, or match results are for schools that compensate us.
 This compensation does not influence our school rankings, resource guides, or other editorially-independent information published on this site.

 Ready to Start Your Journey?

 You may hear older college students referred to as adult learners, nontraditional students, or mature students.
 They vary widely in age, background, and previous educational attainment, making them the most diverse student group in the country.
 Typically, those who are 25 or older are considered to be older college students.

 According to the Education Writers Association, more than 6.6 million students age 25 or older attended colleges and universities across the country in 2018.
 This represented 35% of the total student population.